Dozent Dr. Samuli Schielke

-My current research circles around questions about personal trajectories, class and global inequality, morality and religion, as well as the relationship between intimate lives, literary imagination, political economy, and moral strivings.
-I'm also interested in the relationship between destiny and freedom, and in general I'm curious about contradictions, ambiguities and shifts in humans' social and intimate lives.
-I'm interested in understanding government from the point of view of the governed, and powerful discourses from the point of view of living a life marked by them.
-The concrete topics I am currently looking at include migration and work, love and marriage, moral and political conflicts and ambiguities, the way humans relate with God and destiny, and most importantly the following two:
+My research circles around questions about personal trajectories, class and global inequality, morality and religion, and economic growth, as well as the relationship between intimate lives, literary imagination, political economy, and moral strivings.
+I'm also interested in the relationship between destiny and freedom, and in general I'm curious about contradictions, ambiguities and shifts in human lives.
+I'm interested in understanding powerful structures and discourses from the point of view of living a life marked by them.
+The concrete topics I am currently looking at include migration and work, love and marriage, moral and political conflicts and ambiguities, literary imagination and sociality, the way humans relate with God and destiny, and most importantly the following:

 2021, Shared Margins: An Ethnography with Writers in Alexandria after the Revolution.
 (ZMO Studien, vol 41) with Mukhtar Saad Shehata Berlin: De Gruyter